abrdn New Dawn

 ABD aims to provide shareholders with a high level of capital growth through equity investment in the Asia Pacific countries, excluding Japan.
 The trust holds a diversified portfolio of securities in quoted companies spread across a range of industries and economies.
 ABD is benchmarked against the MSCI All Countries Asia Pacific ex Japan Index (in sterling terms).

-Since publishing our last ABD note in June 2022, one might have reasonably expected that a series of new and different market shocks would have hit Asian equity markets.
-However, for much of the last six months, markets have continued to grapple with the same headwinds.
-Specifically, Asian markets remain in the grip of higher input and energy costs, the spectre of COVID-19 (particularly in China) and rising global interest rates.
+Since publishing our last ABD note in June 2022, markets have largely continued to grapple with the same headwinds as they did in the first half of the year.
+Specifically, Asian markets appear to remain in the grip of higher input and energy costs, the spectre of COVID-19 (particularly in China) and rising global interest rates.
 Over 2022, the MSCI AC Asia Pacific ex Japan index fell by -7.4%, though still ahead of the -8.0% provided by the MSCI AC World Index.

 China’s reopening may be the most important development over the last six months.

 Arguably the most significant factor affecting the Asia Pacific region has been China’s handling of COVID-19, although the recent relaxation of its strict zero-COVID policy is a move towards the full re-opening of the country.
-While the prospect of the world’s second-largest economy finally benefitting from a post-COVID rally is clearly a huge tailwind for the region (with the MSCI China having rallied some 13.8% over December and January alone), it has not yet been sufficient to fully reverse the pain that China’s draconian COVID policy and flawed vaccination programme has inflicted on its equity markets or its economy.
-China is now having to deal with the inevitable spike in COVID-19 cases, leaving professional investors holding their breath in anticipation of the impact on China’s healthcare infrastructure.
+While the prospect of the world’s second-largest economy finally benefitting from a post-COVID rally is possibly a huge tailwind for the region (with the MSCI China having rallied some 13.8% over December and January alone), it has not yet been sufficient to fully reverse the pain that China’s COVID policy and vaccination programme seems to have inflicted on its equity markets or its economy.
+China may now have to deal with the inevitable spike in COVID-19 cases which may have a substantial impact on China’s healthcare infrastructure.

-Thankfully, the Asia Pacific region is made up of a variety of hugely idiosyncratic regions, offering a plethora of opportunities for professional investment managers to add alpha.
-Even within the same geographic regions, investors can find major divergences between geographically close countries, with the disparity between Thailand and Vietnam, and Hong Kong and Taiwan being perfect examples.
-Though no emerging markets regions are more important than China and India, which combined represent more than 40% of MSCI AC Asia Pacific ex Japan index, as well as being the top two regional exposures for ABD.
+The Asia Pacific region is made up of a variety of idiosyncratic regions, which may offer professional investors attractive opportunities.
+Even within the same geographic regions, investors can find major divergences between geographically close countries, with the disparity between Thailand and Vietnam, and Hong Kong and Taiwan being examples.
+China and India, which combined represent more than 40% of MSCI AC Asia Pacific ex Japan index, as well as being the top two regional exposures for ABD, tend to dominate.
 Despite having comparable 12 month returns, India and China have been on divergent paths with their performance offsetting each other, as seen by Figure 2, though for often un-associated reasons.
 Whereby China’s fortunes have been predominantly driven by the impact of its economic reopening, as well as its wider responses to the pandemic.
 While India’s fortunes have been driven by a combination of a robust economy, and a number of major stock-specific factors impacting its market performance, especially the recent decline in the share prices of the Adani Group of companies (which we describe on page 10).
 Despite the negative correlation, the factors influencing these countries have been largely unrelated, bar the possible impact on resource costs (though this is felt across the globe), reflecting the vast array of opportunities and the varied economic landscape offered by the Asia Pacific region.

-Higher US interest rates have also led to the US dollar rallying over 2022 (though it has weakened over recent weeks thanks to the possibility of a forthcoming US recession).
+Higher US interest rates have also led to the US dollar rallying over 2022 (though it has weakened over recent weeks).
 Given that a large amount of Asia Pacific debt, both sovereign and corporate, is denominated in dollars, a strong US dollar increases the cost of servicing such debt in the local currency.
-Though the US dollar today remains at levels higher than pre-2022, it has begun to weaken in recent months, to the relief of many emerging market debt issuers.
+Though the US dollar today remains at levels higher than pre-2022, it has begun to weaken in recent months, perhaps to the relief of many emerging market debt issuers.

 In our recent conversations with James, he paints an equally mixed picture, with the environment creating both winners and losers at both a stock and regional level.
 However, he believes that the current environment will throw up tailwinds for ABD’s quality-bias, with the property sector a particular highlight, given its prominent role in facilitating Chinese economic growth.
 We note that James continues to remain bullish on India’s fundamentals, retaining a similar overweight to the region as per our last note.